Things to Do in Portland in December

 Best Activities in December

-Holiday Market and Downtown Walking Tours
+Downtown Portland Holiday Market Shopping and Walking Tours

 Columbia River Gorge Waterfall Viewing